TonyOv3/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

-* Test
+* With adaptive websites will have hard coded layouts for a variety of device sizes.
+Responsive website will fit just about any viewport it is being used on.

 2. Describe what it means to be mobile first vs desktop first.

+* Mobile first utilizes mid-width media queries and desktop first will use max-width media queries

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+* Makes it so that your default font is 16px on all viewports

 4. How would you describe preprocessing to someone new to CSS?

+* Prepocessing allows you to perform magic compared to what you can do with vanilla CSS all while making your code more readable.
+It allows you to nest and do things that aren't available in vanilla CSS.
+A compiler like Node js and languages such as LESS and SCSS allow us to do this.
+Node is like a translator for that allows LESS and CSS to work together smoothly

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* Nesting is my favorite because of how much more organized and readable it makes the code.

+Mixins give me the most trouble.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.